How to Qualify for Asylum or Refugee Status in the US

 Asylum and refugee status are essentially the same thing.
 The only difference between the two lies in where the noncitizen is when he or she applies.
 Asylum seekers are already inside of the U.S., whereas refugees are still outside the country.

-Asylum Lawyer NJ Explains Asylum and Refugee Law Basics
+Asylum Lawyer Explains Asylum and Refugee Status Basics

 U.S. immigration law outlines strict requirements for who qualifies for asylum or refugee status.
 To be granted asylum or refugee status, you must prove the following: